Alfresco/alfresco-community-repo/README.md

 ~~~
 The SNAPSHOT version of the artifact is **never** published.

+### Old version history
+The history for older versions can be found in [Alfresco SVN](https://svn.alfresco.com/repos/alfresco-open-mirror/services/alfresco-core/)

 ### Contributing guide
 Please use [this guide](CONTRIBUTING.md) to make a contribution to the project.